 - Although this strategy does vent out bad air, that’s not all that leaves.
 Loads of precious energy efficiency goes too.

-- But if a few open windows reduce or eliminate telltale window condensation, then it’s money well wasted.
+- If a few open windows reduce or eliminate telltale window condensation, then it’s money well wasted.

 - If signs of poor air quality remain during the coldest depths of winter, despite opening windows and running existing exhaust fans, then consider adding some more simple equipment.